ken-foster/MemeToaster/README.md

 Most tags have more than one picture associated with them, meaning the picture you get back is semi-random.

 ### Slash Command
+This is the best way to invoke the MemeToaster, as it's currently the only way to use multiple tags in a single query.

 Example:
 **/meme** `tags: wat`  `caption: these pretzels are making me thirsty`
 ![these pretzels are making me thirsty](https://user-images.githubusercontent.com/38412483/162673762-856eb151-ee4e-46dc-9df4-40b5bb8c11b4.png)